maettuu/23HS-Foundations-of-Data-Science/README.md

 # 23HS Foundations of Data Science (FDS)
-This repository includes the practical assignments of the course FDS.
+This repository includes the practical assignments of the course FDS ([source repository](https://github.com/dastuzh/FDS23-T112)).
 Both practicals are written in `Python`.

 ## Practical 1: Implementation of Linear Regression (`Ridge`, `Lasso`)
 Using the [public dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) about wine features, a linear model is trained to predict their quality labels.
 Furthermore, the model is analyzed with respect to over- and underfitting.
 As a second step the model is improved by polynomial basis expansion and regularisation.
 Finally, a closer look at the individual features shows their importance and interaction.